Hot-Carz-Dealership/Hot-Carz-Dealership-Backend/README.md

 ### Unix/Linux/MacOS

 To start the application on Unix/Linux/MacOS, you can use the `startScript.sh` shell script.
-Open a terminal and navigate to the root directory of your project.
+Open a terminal and navigate to the scripts directory of your project.
 Then, enter the following command:

 ```bash
 chmod +x startScript.sh # Make the script executable (if needed)